FRONT-END CONFERENCE 2016 - ZURICH

 To better fit virtual reality needs, user journeys, user tasks and user interactions have to be thought of from different angles.
 Against this backdrop, it is the environment that influences the storyline, the user targets to be achieved and user interactions.

-I was also impressed by his “admission” that, when we talk about virtual reality rather than the “common” web, the “mobile first” approach remains difficult to achieve.
-Device sizes and poor connection band also remain serious issues for this type of experience.
+I was also impressed by his “admission” that when we talk about virtual reality rather than the “common” web, the “mobile first” approach remains difficult to achieve.
+Device sizes and poor connection bands also remain serious issues for this type of experience.

-This talk too highlighted that tearing down frictions during the user experience is a key lever for the full achievement of user needs and business goals.
+This talk too highlighted that tearing down friction during the user experience is a key lever for the full achievement of user needs and business goals.

 Front-end Conference Zurich 2016 – Conclusions